+Study 150343 showed that residues of monensin were below the 100 ppb tolerance in cattle liver after a 0-day withdrawal period when fed in combination with lubabegron dosed at 13 g/ton.
 Study 1700188 showed that residues of lubabegron, monensin, and tylosin in cattle liver were all below their respective tolerances after a 0-day withdrawal period when lubabegron was dosed at 4.54 g/ton (the maximum approved dose).
-The data support assignment of a 0-day withdrawal period for lubabegron dosed at 1.25 to 4.54 g/ton in combination with monensin at 5 to 40 g/ton and tylosin at 8 to 10 g/ton.
+The data support assignment of a 0-day withdrawal period for lubabegron dosed at 1.25 to 4.54 g/ton in combination with monensin dosed at 5 to 40 g/ton.